|

 g) Severely limit (or avoid altogether) the consumption of the bean

-and lentil family (navy, black, lima, garbanzo, soy)
+and lentil family (navy, black, lima, garbanzo, soy), which are rich in glutamic acid and may cross react immunologocally

-For the dog, I recommend the IVD/Royal Canin potato-based diets.
-These are sold
+For the dog, I used to recommend the IVD/Royal Canin potato-based diets until

 For people who are interested in pursuing this course, it is "simple"...but certainly